wolfdroid/Integer_Calculator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## :camera: Documentation
-For documentation, check in the `Documentation` that are provided in this repository.
+For documentation, check in the `documentation` folder that are provided in this repository.

 ## For more information about tools that being used in this project
 <a href = "https://www.mentor.com/company/higher_ed/modelsim-student-edition">